When a Bill Becomes a Law

 "I would also like to point out," said Charles Xavier, holding a finger in the air to gather everyone's attention, "that many non-mutants are nonetheless carriers of the X-Gene.
 Precursors have been identified going back millennia.
 Mutations classified as superhuman would be impossible without it, at least those which don't also result in malignant side effects."
 He held up his copy of the Act.
 "The way this is written makes no distinction between human carriers of the X-Gene and mutants, putting focus on abilities rather than genetics."

 "It's the legal opinion of Nelson and Murdock that the language of the legislation is problematic at best," the blind attorney agreed with a solemn nod.
 "We expect a rather large influx of clients should this law to go into effect.
-There is no way to enforce it which will not trample the civil liberties and, to put a fine point to it, the human rights of every man, woman, and child in this nation."
+There is no way to enforce it which will not trample civil liberties as well as, to put a fine point to it, the human rights of every man, woman, and child in this nation."

 "The Morlocks will not register," Callisto sad flatly.
 "We already live outside the system because persecution is our reality.
 This is nothing new.
 Same song, next verse, just louder and worse."